ShreyaKarki/shreyakarki_demo/README.md

 # shreyakarki_demo
 This is my first Git Repository.
 <br>
-This is dedicated to shreezar.
+This is dedicated is to shreezar.